yiwenwang-ms/microsoft-graph-docs/concepts/search-concept-interleaving.md

 ### Response

-The following is an example of the response, which contains one message that matches the search criterion.
+The following is an example of interleaving response.

 ```HTTP
 HTTP/1.1 200 OK